Demi Lovato: Stay Strong: Synopsis

 The singer revisits Timberline Knolls, the treatment facility in Lemont, Illinois she entered back in 2010, for the first time since she was released in mid-January 2011.
-Lovato recalls on her way to Timberline Knolls, "The first time that I walked into Timberline Knolls, I sat there to eat my first meal, and it was chicken, rice, vegetables and milk, and I took like two or three bites of the chicken and was like 'OK, I'm done'." adding, "That's when I realized maybe I do belong here because I can't finish a meal."
+Lovato recalls on her way to Timberline Knolls, "The first time that I walked into Timberline Knolls, I sat there to eat my first meal, and it was chicken, rice, vegetables, and milk, and I took like two or three bites of the chicken and was like 'OK, I'm done,'" adding, "That's when I realized maybe I do belong here because I can't finish a meal."
 She confesses about the room she stayed in during her treatment, "I got so completely vulnerable and so raw, when I even step into this room I feel naked."
 Showing her wrist tattoos, she reveals how meaningful they are to her and she did not get them just to cover up the scars she had, but also because her fans kept encouraging her to stay strong while in rehab.

 "I wish that every single person here could just live in freedom," Lovato tells the patients at Timberline Knolls while delivering a speech.
-It was at Timberline Knolls where she were first diagnosed with bipolar disorder.
-She admits that she didn't realise that she was ill before her treatment and used to assume that "writing seven songs in one night was normal".
+It was at Timberline Knolls where she was first diagnosed with bipolar disorder.
+She admits that she didn't realize that she was ill before her treatment and used to assume that "writing seven songs in one night was normal."
 Bringing her guitarist and friend Mike Manning with her, Lovato gives an intimate acoustic performance of her empowering hit song "Skyscraper" after her speech and gets emotional, saying "Utilize your time here, 'cause this place will change your life, 'cause it changed mine."

-Lovato opens up about how she realized that she could use her experience in the treatment center "for the better".
-Instead of keeping her struggles and demons to herself, she decided to share her story with the world "because some people need to hear it".
+Lovato opens up about how she realized that she could use her experience in the treatment center "for the better."
+Instead of keeping her struggles and demons to herself, she decided to share her story with the world "because some people need to hear it."
 She wanted to inspire others with her story and prove that no matter what people are going through at the moment, they will get through it.
 The acoustic "Skyscraper" rendition at Timberline Knolls flows into a piano-driven performance of the song at a concert venue and Lovato is seen going into the crowd.
-The singer and her crew dance to "B.M.F." by Rick Ross in their tour bus after the concert while she acknowledges that "recovery doesn't have a day off".
+The singer and her crew dance to "B.M.F." by Rick Ross in their tour bus after the concert while she acknowledges that "recovery doesn't have a day off."